W. H. Davies: Honours, memorials and legacy

 In 1926 Davies received a degree of Doctor Litteris, honoris causa, from the University of Wales.
 He returned to his native Newport in 1930, where he was honoured with a luncheon at the Westgate Hotel.
 His return in September 1938 for the unveiling of the plaque in his honour proved to be his last public appearance.

-A large collection of Davies manuscripts, including a copy of "Leisure" dated 8 May 1914, is held by the National Library of Wales.
-It includes a copy of "A Boy's Sorrow", an apparently unpublished poem of two eight-line stanzas relating to the death of a neighbour.
-Also present is a volume (c.
-1916) containing autograph fair copies of 15 Davies poems, some apparently unpublished, submitted to James Guthrie (1874–1952) for publication by the Pear Tree Press as a collection titled Quiet Streams; annotations have been added by Lord Kenyon.
+The National Library of Wales holds a large collection of Davies manuscripts.
+Items include poems such as a copy of "A Boy's Sorrow", a 16-line poem about the death of a neighbor which appears never to have been published and a collection, Quiet Streams, again with some unpublished poems.
+Other materials include an archive of press cuttings, a collection of personal papers and letters, and a number of photographs of Davies and his family, as well as a sketch of him by William Rothenstein.

-The British writer Gerald Brenan (1894–1987) and his generation were influenced by Davies's Autobiography of a Super-Tramp.
+Davies's Autobiography of a Super-Tramp influenced a generation of British writers, including Gerald Brenan (1894–1987).

 In 1951 Jonathan Cape published The Essential W. H. Davies, selected and introduced by Brian Waters, a Gloucestershire poet and writer whose work Davies admired, who described him as "about the last of England's professional poets".
 The collection included The Autobiography of a Super-tramp, and extracts from Beggars, A Poet's Pilgrimage, Later Days, My Birds and My Garden, along with over 100 poems arranged by period of publication period.